bourdeau/image-worker/README.md

 I ran my test on a Intel(R) Core(TM) i5-5200U CPU @ 2.20GHz (2 cores & 4 threads)

 *Note:* Python LIB seem to do better than PHP Imagick in term of image size.

+## BUGS
+- When running in Multiprocessing it randomly loose some images